 Providing children and families with hygiene and sanitation kits(hand-washing facilities, soap/hand sanitizers and face masks) to prevent and protect them from contracting the virus.

-Share key information and raise awareness about the risks of COVID-19 with children, families and community members.
+Sharing key information and raise awareness about the risks of COVID-19 with children, families and community members.

-Raise awareness about the risks facing children, women and girls during the pandemic and work with the government and community based structures to protect them.
+Raising awareness about the risks facing children, women and girls during the pandemic and work with the government and community based structures to protect them.

 Providing food assistance to families to guarantee they meet their basic needs and can provide for their children.

-We know that cases of abuse and exploitation increase during emergencies, so we are working together with our partners through this crisis with our key priority focus in mind - ensuring children are protected and no child left behind.
+We know that cases of abuse and exploitation increase during emergencies, so we are working together with our partners through this crisis with our key priority focus in mind - ensuring children are protected and no child is left behind.

 Subscribe to our newsletter.
 Don't miss a thing, show your support and follow us...